 Natural gas is typically the most popular fuel source used for water heaters because it is a cheaper alternative to electricity and propane.
 Costs will vary based on what the charges are from your local energy company but, in most cases, natural gas is still the best option.

-Even though we don’t pay anything for our hot water for about half of the year there are initial costs to going with solar water heating instead of the more common other models.
+Even though we don’t pay anything for our hot water for about half of the year,\ there are initial costs that come with choosing solar water heating instead of the more common other models.

-As with any investment to a home numbers need to be crunched to see if it is worth the initial cost of the project.
+As with any investment in a home, numbers need to be crunched to see if it is worth the initial cost of the project.
 For example, you might want to remodel your kitchen a certain way but if the added value to your home doesn’t cover the money spent on the remodel is it really the best use of your cash?

 Solar water heater companies have calculators that take into consideration your electricity rate as well as your estimated hot water usage and sun exposure.
 Any good company should be able to tell you how many years it would take for you to save enough money to pay for your new water solar heater.